 Growing up, Thanksgiving was the biggest holiday, after Eid, in my household.
 It embodied everything my parents believed in, good food, togetherness, and gratitude.

 One thing has changed since our first celebration, my mother now eats only Halal meats.
 Which means I’ve had to master making a juicy, flavorful, and perfectly cooked Halal Turkey.
 If you aren’t able to order a Halal turkey near you, many Islamic scholars accept Kosher meat as Halal.

-It is incredibly important to brine a Halal turkey because Halal turkeys are not salted or injected with saline, such as store-bought turkeys and kosher turkeys are.
+It is incredibly important to brine a Halal turkey because some Halal turkeys are not salted or injected with saline, such as store-bought turkeys and kosher turkeys are.
 My favorite brine recipe is from Alton Brown (Food Network).

 Juicy Halal Turkey Recipe